michelleconville/under-the-sea/README.md

 *   #203647 - Charcoal
 *   #DBFCFF - Light Cyan

 Light Cian is used throughout the site, mainly on the navigation bar and the font colour.
 Gunmetal is use for the game cards and the buttons.
-The other colours are sprinkled througout the website.
+The other colours are sprinkled throughout the website.

 ### Images
 The sea animals were selected to add additional colour to the game once the cards had been flipped.